ArkScript-lang/Ark/README.md

                                     Toggle on and off the macro processor pass

-        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -d, --debug...
+        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -f(iroptimizer|no-iroptimizer)
+                                    Toggle on and off the IR optimizer pass

+        -fdump-ir                   Dump IR to file.ark.ir
+        -d, --debug...
 Increase debug level (default: 0)

         -L, --lib                   Set the location of the ArkScript standard library.
 Paths can be